Ninetalesgh/dndcampaign/vault/dm/session_notes/session_08.md

 # Scenes
 [Souls of Cormanthyr - Archer (2)](dm/monsters.md#souls-of-cormanthyr---archer)

-- TODO what's with the machine still?
+- The Engine - They can put the rune stones back to calm the machine.

 - Meeting **Thalioel** in the archer's room, she is barely holding on resisting the corruption.
   - She tells the party about when she woke up she was not able to feel many souls of her fellowship anymore, expecting them to still be here with her, something must have happened to all her friends' souls.
   - To keep herself stable she has to consume souls.
-  - Upon consuming one adventurer's soul she can share the refreshment and grant **Long Rest**.
+  - Upon consuming one adventurer's soul she can share the refreshment and grant **Long Rest**. ?

+- Broken capacitors - Connector rune stones are slotted out, two are missing entirely, almost as if someone took them out intentionally.

-- Meeting the other dungeon delvers?
+- Meeting the other dungeon delvers???

-- Finding the entrance to the vinea basement?
+- Finding the entrance to the vinea basement???
   - Vines dropping down into the tower hole.

-- Broken capacitors

 # The Dungeon Delvers
 🛡️ 1. **Thamior Aelorothi**
-    - Race: Moon Elf (of Evereska)
+    - Race: Drow (of Evereska)
     - Class: Wizard (Evocation)
     - Background: Sage
     - Lineage: The Aelorothi family has served as arcane stewards of Evereska for generations.
 Thamior is the youngest son, pressured to live up to centuries of magical excellence.
 He left to explore ancient Netherese ruins and test his abilities in the wider world.